european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 In this object you can configure the authorities (value of the "multi" object) in the chain at a specific block (key of the "multi" object).

-The default chain specification of evan.network includes a smart contract which manages the authorities on the network.
+The default chain specification of European Public Network includes a smart contract which manages the authorities on the network.

 To add a single account as authority add a new entry in the object and set the key to the block number where the client consensus stopped syncing and as value an object with the key "list" and the value to an array with the accounts which should be the new authorities of the network: